Consensys/doc.teku/docs/get-started/connect/testnet.md

 You can run the Teku beacon node and validator client as a [single process](#single-process) or as [separate processes](#separate-processes).

 You can check your validator status by searching your Ethereum address on the [Holesky Beacon Chain explorer](https://holesky.beaconcha.in/).
-It may take up to multiple days for your validator to be activated and start proposing blocks.
+Your validator might take multiple days to activate and start proposing blocks.

 You can also use [Prometheus and Grafana](../../how-to/monitor/use-metrics.md) to monitor your nodes.